 Baylock has been active on the international baseball scene as a distinguished pitching clinician, including serving as pitching coach for the 1985 and 1989 U.S. Senior National Teams.
 A veteran summertime coach in the prestigious Cape Cod Baseball League, Baylock has also sat on the faculty of the department of kinesiology at UConn.

 In the spring of 2008, he received awards for his outstanding contribution from both the Connecticut High School Coaches Association and the National Football Foundation's Southeastern Connecticut Chapter.

 Baylock also served as the head football coach at East Catholic High School in Manchester from 1962-64 when he became a full-time member of the UConn staff.
 He played three seasons of professional football, last with the Springfield (Mass.) entry in the Atlantic Coast Professional Football League.

 A native of New Britain, Conn. where he played on New Britain High School's 1955 state championship team, Baylock is a 1960 graduate of Central Connecticut where he was a four-year letterwinner in both football and baseball and captained both teams.
 There he received the Gladstone Award, CCSU's highest award presented to a scholar-athlete.
 Baylock earned a master's degree from the University of Michigan in 1962 where he served as a graduate assistant baseball coach.
-Baylock and his wife, Barbara, reside in Mansfield Center, Conn., and have three children, Jennifer, Jeffrey and Andrea, all of whom attended UConn.
-The couple also has three grandchildren - Kyle, Shane and Paige.
+Baylock and his late wife, Barbara, are the parents of three children, Jennifer, Jeffrey and Andrea, all of whom attended UConn.
+Baylock also has three grandchildren - Kyle, Shane and Paige.